ProtectYourMetadata/ProtectYourMetadata.github.io/_posts/2015-10-01-main-content.md

 * Level of protection: Low.
 Encrypts your data stopping casual collection of personal information
 * Quick setup link: [https://www.eff.org/https-everywhere](https://www.eff.org/https-everywhere)

-Raw data sent over the internet can be read by anyone that handles the data as it is travels to you.
+Raw data sent over the internet can be read by anyone that handles the data as it travels to you.
 This could be credit card numbers, personal information, etc.
 E-Commerce websites have been encrypting their data with HTTPS for many years now.
 An easy way to help prevent leaking personal details is to ensure that you use the more secure HTTPS version.
 [HTTPS Everywhere](https://www.eff.org/https-everywhere) is a browser plugin that will switch you to the HTTPS version of a website if it is available.
 You can add it to your browser from it's website [https://www.eff.org/https-everywhere](https://www.eff.org/https-everywhere)

 ### Secure messaging